paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 - Minor:
   - Minor additions to the APIs (e.g., new function or macro).
   - Minor additions to the Runner Framework.
-  - No breaking changes (syntax or behavior) to the APIs.
-  - No breaking changes to the Runner Framework.
   - Minor refactorying of implementation.
+  - The changes must not introduce incompatibilities with previously releaed versions for the APIs (syntax or behavior) or the Runner Framework.
-  - If incremented or reset to 0, it must be updated for all files (.h, .c, and .md) to the same minor value (even if the file was not otherwise modified) with patch reset to 0.
+  - If incremented or reset to 0, it must be updated for all versioned files (`.h`, `.c, .md, `.pdf`, and  `.docx`) to the same minor value (even if the file was not otherwise modified) with patch reset to 0.

 - Major
   - Major additions to the APIs.
   - Major additions to the Runner Framework.
   - Significant refactoring of the implementation.
-  - The following require incrementing the Major version but should be avoided by having opt-in or other mechanism to maintain compatibility:
-    - Breaking changes (syntax or behavior) to the APIs.
-    - Breaking changes to the Runner Framework.
+  - Changes introducing incompatibilities with previously releaed versions for the APIs (syntax or behavior) or the Runner Framework.
+See **Incompatible Changes** section if such a chsnge is proposed,
-  - If incremented, it must be updated for all files (.h, .c, and .md) to the same major value (even if the file was not otherwise modified) with minor and patch reset to 0.
+  - If incremented, it must be updated for all brrdioned files (`.h`, `.c, .md, `.pdf`, and  `.docx`) to the same major value (even if the file was not otherwise modified) with minor and patch reset to 0.

 When changing the version for file:
 - Increment `p` if the major and minor versions are not changed.